discordjs/guide/guide/interactions/buttons.md

 ## Receiving buttons

-Whilst you can receive and handle a `MessageComponentInteraction` via the interaction event, we reccomend you use one of the collectors we'll be covering in the next section.
-Now to receive a `MessageComponentInteraction`, simply attach an event listener to your client and also use the `Interaction#isMessageComponent()` typeguard to make sure you only receive component interactions:
+Whilst you can receive and handle a `MessageComponentInteraction` via the interaction event, we recommend you use one of the collectors we'll be covering in the next section.
+To receive a `MessageComponentInteraction`, attach an event listener to your client and use the `Interaction#isMessageComponent()` type guard to make sure you only receive component interactions.

 ```js {2}
 client.on('interaction', interaction => {